delyva/wp-delyvax/readme.txt

 *Release Date - 15 June 2021*

 * Fix bug where plugin deletes unrelated webhook

-= 1.1.9 =
-*Release Date - 9 June 2021*

-* Update to handle empty shipping address
-* Change list of required webhook event and, update webhook response
-* Moved older changelog entries to a separate file to keep the size of this readme reasonable

 For older changelog entries, please see the [additional changelog.txt file](https://plugins.svn.wordpress.org/delyvax/trunk/changelog.txt) delivered with the plugin.